Senior survives shooting, promotes assault awareness

 “Kyle’s responsive manner continues as a servant.
 His story allows him a platform as a spokesman and advocate for justice.
 Combined with a tough resolve, humble perseverance and extraordinary recovery, he continues to define his success story and journey as our cherished two-time captain and all-time teammate.
 This award is justly bestowed on the ‘right’ young man, as his actions are a gift to all.”

 The Courage Award was first presented by the Football Writers Association of America (FWAA) in 2002.
 A select group of writers from the FWAA vote on the winner each year.
 The requirements for nomination include displaying courage on or off the field, including overcoming an injury or physical handicap, preventing a disaster or living through hardship.
-James Conner will be included in festivities during Capital One Orange Bowl week and receive his trophy at an on-field presentation during the Capital One Orange Bowl game between No. 6 Michigan and No. 11 Florida State on Dec.
-30.
+Kyle Richard will be included in festivities during Capital One Orange Bowl week and receive his trophy at an on-field presentation during the Capital One Orange Bowl game between No. 1 Alabama and No. 4 Oklahoma on Dec.
+29.

 About the Orange Bowl